 So, how else will the implementation of the GDPR standards impact business?
 Those that handle personal data must evaluate the risks of processing it.
 They will also need to put appropriate measures in place to mitigate any such risks.

 You can get practical advice on how to follow the new data protection laws from the Information Commissioner's Office (ICO).
 They also provide guidance on improving small business data protection practices.
 It is important to know how to keep customer and employee personal information secure.

 The ICO aims to help companies of all sizes, from sole traders to medium sized organisations.
 It has produced a package of tools and resources to aid GDPR compliance.
 All business need to comply with their legal obligations since the new law came into full effect on the 25th of May 2018.

 As an approved organisation you can apply for a list of deaths registered in United Kingdom.
 Check how to apply and what information the Fraud and Data Unit provides on the weekly list of registered deaths.

-Businesses must safeguard important information when recruiting staff members and keeping staff records.
+Businesses must safeguard important information when recruiting staff members and keeping records.
 The guide explains what data protection business requirements you need to follow in the United Kingdom.

 Under data protection law you may need to notify the Information Commissioner's Office about the info you keep.
-The ICO uses the information held by organisations for inclusion on the data protection register.
+The ICO uses information held by organisations for inclusion on the data protection register.